-Jennifer M. Lankford is an associate attorney at Thompson Burton, focusing her practice on labor and employment law.
+Jennifer M. Lankford is a partner at Thompson Burton, focusing her practice on labor and employment law.

 Whether counseling clients on everyday management issues or handling complex litigation, Jennifer is passionate about representing employers and employees in Tennessee.
 She has extensive experience assisting businesses and individuals with issues unique to the employment law arena, including matters at the state and federal level involving wrongful discharge, non-compete agreements, retaliation, discrimination, harassment, and hostile work environment claims arising from a variety of laws, including Title VII of the Civil Rights Act, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Family and Medical Leave Act, the Tennessee Human Rights Act, and the Fair Labor Standards Act.
 Jennifer also has considerable experience handling employment disputes before the Equal Employment Opportunity Commission and United States Department of Labor.
 Jennifer most enjoys helping businesses navigate the legal landscape and avoid employment compliance issues through in-depth training on state and federal regulations.